MJWcodr/typst-templates/iu/iu.typ

 ) = {
   // Variables used within the document let spacer = text(fill: gray)[#h(8pt) | #h(8pt)]
-  let font = "Fira Sans, Fira Sans Mono, Fira Code, sans-serif" let fontHeading = "Fira Sans" let fontHeadingWeight = "bold" let fontTitle = "Fira Sans Mono" let fontTitleWeight = "bold" let fontTitleSubtitle = "Fira Sans" let fontCode = "Fira Code"
+  let fontHeadingWeight = "bold" let fontTitleWeight = "bold" let font = "Aerial" // Arial is the IU required font, we use Aerial as a fallback let fontTitle = "Aerial Mono" // Arial is the IU required font, we use Aerial as a fallback let fontTitleSubtitle = "Aerial" // Arial is the IU required font, we use Aerial as a fallback let fontTitleWeight = "bold" // Arial is the IU required font, we use Aerial as a fallback

+  // if use_iu_required_fonts is true, use the IU required fonts
+  // They are: Arial (we are using Aerial)

   //
   // Functions